Project-MONAI/monai-deploy/deploy/docker-compose/README.md

    If the `curl` command runs successfully, expect a `workflow_id` to be returned and printed to the terminal.
 4. Navigate to Orthanc, select any study and then click *Send to DICOM Modality* from the menu on the left.
    In the popup dialog, select **MONAI-DEPLOY** to start a C-STORE request to the Informatics Gateway.
-5. Wait for the workflow to complete, the entire workflow takes roughly one minute to complete.
-To see the AI generated segmentation object, reload the Orthanc study page.
+5. Wait for the workflow to complete; the entire workflow takes roughly one minute to complete.
+To see the AI-generated segmentation object, reload the Orthanc study page.
 6. To see the output from the container, run the following commands:
    ```bash
    $ docker container list -a | grep monai_ai_lung_seg_app